- Road Traffic Accident injury

 We will assist you in processing your claim through the Injuries Board (formerly known as PIAB) and will advise you of steps involved, forms to be filled (such as Injuries Board Form A) and can process your claim on your behalf.

-Our fees are reasonable and competitive and we strive to bring a result that will compensate you for your loss, to include loss of income and any other loss that you might have suffered.
+Our fees are reasonable and competitive and we strive to bring a result that will be a an appropriate award for your loss, to include loss of income and any other loss that you might have suffered.
 We can agree them with you.

 (In contentious business, a solicitor may not calculate fees or other charges as a percentage of any award or settlement)